itguygokul/Windows-iotcore-samples/Samples/Azure/IoTHubClients/README.md

 To deploy the client application to your Windows IoT Device,

-- Ensure the connection string is stored on the device to the client application to use.
+- Ensure the connection string is stored on the device for the client application to use.
   - On the desktop, save the connection string in a text file named connection.string.iothub.
   - Copy the text file to the device’s document folder:
-     - <i>ip</i>\C$\Data\Users\DefaultAccount\Documents\connection.string.iothub
+     - [device-ip-addres]\C$\Data\Users\DefaultAccount\Documents\connection.string.iothub
-- Go to the device web portal (in any browser, type http://<device ip>:8080) (This will allow you to manage many aspects of your Windows IoT device.
-The one we’ll need for this exercise is app installation).
+- Go to the device web portal (in any browser, type http://[device-ip-address]:8080) (This will allow you to manage many aspects of your Windows IoT device.
+The feature we’ll need for this exercise is app installation).
   - On the left, expand the ‘Apps’ node.
   - Click ‘Quick-run samples’
   - Click ‘Azure IoT Hub Client’